JonathanMEdwards/subtext10/doc/language.md

 ```
 This record defines two fields, one named `x` which has the value `0`, and one named `y`, whose value is a nested record with numeric fields named `i` and `j` with values `0` and `1` respectively.
 The names of the fields within a record must be different.
 Fields inside blocks are referenced from the outside using a dotted path like `b.y.j` pronounced “b dot y dot j”.

-Fields can be separated across lines and indented as in the above example, or combined in a line separated by commas:
+Fields can be separated across lines and indented as in the above example, or combined in a line separated by semicolons:
 ```
-b: record {x: 0, y: record {i: 0, j: 1, k: 2}}
+b: record {x: 0, y: record {i: 0; j: 1; k: 2}}
 ```
 The UI lets you flip between these two formats.